-Common Reasons for Common Cold
+Common Reasons for the Common Cold

 throat.
 Adults usually experience two to three colds per year, while kids can